mrwildfoxgamer/Obsidian_notes/Obsidian_notes/Note/OS/PCB.md

 | memory data register     | holds data being transferred to and from memory   |
 | General purpose Register | temporarly store data variables or results        |
 | stack pointers           | points to the top of the stack in memory          |

+## Context Switching
+- When the cpu switches to another process the system saves the state of the old process and then loads the state of the new process via context switching
+- Context of a process is represented in the pcb
+- During context switching the system does not do any useful work
+- The more complex the pcb and the os more time it takes